gcb/AdbPaste/README.md

 --file Next argument must be a filename.
 Content will be sent.

-If --file is not used, all the next arguments will be sent
+If --file is not used, all the next arguments will be sent.
+If no arguments are passed, input is read from stdin.

 the problem